the-turing-way/the-turing-way/chapters/reproducible_environments.md

     to install the base Latex package.
 - default.nix
     - For those that use the [package management system](#Package_management_systems) Nix a default.nix file can be a convenient way to capture their environment.
-- requirements.txt (python)
+- requirements.txt (Python)
-    - For python users a requirements.txt file can be used to list dependent packages.
+    - For Python users a requirements.txt file can be used to list dependent packages.
     - For example to have Binder install numpy this file would simply need to read:
     ```
     numpy